ericsson-iap/python-sample-app/README.md

   - The `iamBaseUrl`, as the `/sample-app/python/hello` endpoint of this sample App first communicates with IAM to obtain a client token (login) before returning the "Hello World!!" string output.
+  - The `authenticationType` defines the authentication method based on the iamBaseUrl protocol—set to `x509` for mTLS endpoints or `client-secret` for TLS endpoints.
   - The `platformCaCertSecretName` and `platformCaCertFileName` to enable secure TLS communication.
 Refer to
     [App Certificate Provisioning Developer Guide](https://developer.intelligentautomationplatform.ericsson.net/#capabilities/app-cert-provisioning/developer-guide)